 The overgrowths can be mild or severe, and they can affect any part of the body.
 The limbs, spine, and skull are most commonly affected.
 They typically aren’t apparent at birth, but become more noticeable by age 6 to 18 months.
 Left untreated, the overgrowths can lead to serious health and mobility issues.

-It’s estimated that fewer than 500 people worldwide have Proteus syndrome.
+It’s estimated that fewer than

 Did you know?